Regional Director of Finance, Southeast Region – Elements Behavioral Health

+Deidre was born and raised in Memphis, TN but came to the Middle Tennessee area for college.
+Deidre graduated from Belmont University in Nashville with a Bachelor of Science in Psychology and Criminal Justice.
+After having worked in the Criminal Justice field for several years, Deidre found the treatment field to be very rewarding, when she could see positive results happening before her eyes on a daily basis.
 The Ranch is Deidre’s first position in the adult recovery industry.
-She has worked the past 8 years in the adolescent residential treatment field in Admissions and Marketing.
+She had worked the previous 9 years in the adolescent residential treatment field in Admissions and Marketing.
 Before that, Deidre was an Adult Clinical Case Manager for a community-based program and worked as a child abuse investigator in a bordering county.
-She has been a fan of The Ranch for many years and is excited to be a part of the team.
-Deidre graduated from Belmont University in Nashville with a Bachelor of Science in Psychology and Criminal Justice.
-Deidre has a passion for helping others find the treatment that will best serve the individual’s needs.
-Her own journey of recovery began in 1981.
+Deidre had been a fan of The Ranch for many years prior to becoming a part of the team.
+Deidre has a passion for helping others find the treatment that will best serve their individual needs.
+Deidre has been in recovery from Eating Disorder for many years.
 Deidre’s energy and enthusiasm is reflective when she meets others who are on a mission of self-improvement.

-Nearing 30 years of service in the addiction and behavioral health field, Cheryl continues her passion of providing hope and healing to those individuals and families who continue to suffer from the throes of alcoholism, drug addiction, mood disorders, eating disorders and sexual addiction.
-Cheryl’s journey began with her own recovery and grew as she continued her training and became a certified addiction counselor.
-Cheryl’s background, practice, and knowledge have come from a few noteworthy pioneers in the treatment field such as: Life Healing Center ~ Santa Fe, where she held the position of Executive Director and lead the staff to pioneer the first women’s gender specific program for sex, love and relationship addiction; Sierra Tucson, where she held multiple management and supervisory positions in Intake and Marketing for over 17 years; and Cottonwood, where she began her experience in the treatment field and became skilled as a certified addiction counselor, holding the positions of Business Manager, Therapist, and Assistant Clinical Director.
-“The Ranch truly resonates with my personal beliefs around the effective tools and models needed to impact the severity of the illnesses and life challenges I often see presented in our clients.
-The healing process here addresses the multidimensional aspects of the whole person, and provides the client with opportunities for personal accountability and time in a safe, nurturing, and life-like environment.
-Most importantly, this affords them the ability to anchor the new recovery behaviors needed for lasting change.”
-Cheryl also remains devoted to her family, which includes her father, children and grandchildren.
+Cheryl Brown has worked in the addiction and behavioral health field since 1981.
+Her position at The Ranch supports her passion for providing hope and healing to those individuals and families who continue to suffer from trauma, eating disorders, mood disorders, sexual addiction and substance use disorders.
+Cheryl’s journey began with her own recovery and grew as she continued her training and became a Certified Addiction Counselor.
+Cheryl’s background, practice, and knowledge have come from a few noteworthy pioneers in the treatment field, such as: Life Healing Center ~ Santa Fe, where she held the position of Executive Director and lead the staff to pioneer the first women’s gender specific program for sex, love and relationship addiction; Sierra Tucson, where she held multiple management and supervisory positions in Intake and Marketing for over 17 years; and Cottonwood, where she began her experience in the treatment field, holding the positions of Business Manager, Therapist, and Assistant Clinical Director over her tenure.
+“The Ranch truly resonates with my personal beliefs around the effective tools and models needed to impact the severity of the illnesses and life challenges often presented in our clients.
+The healing process here addresses the multidimensional needs of the whole person, and provides the client with opportunities for personal accountability, while in a safe, nurturing, and life-like environment.
+Most importantly, this affords them the ability to anchor new recovery behaviors needed for lasting change.”
+Cheryl also remains devoted to her family, which includes her, children and grandchildren.
 She is also an avid horsewoman and ballroom dancer.

 Jessica holds a bachelor’s degree in Creative Writing from Emerson College and a master’s degree in English Education from Vanderbilt University.
 Prior to joining The Ranch, she was a teacher at the YWCA and the Director of Admissions at a nonprofit private high school in Atlanta.
 She has 10 years of experience coordinating events, improving communications and creating ambassador programs.
 In her free time, Jessica enjoys photography, hiking and spending time with her cats.
 She was attracted to The Ranch by the whole-person approach, which takes into account each person’s mental, physical and spiritual health.